MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-partitionsupportedsize.md

 -----------                                             -----------
 ```

-This command will show the actual minimum and maximum size of the partition (SizeMin and SizeMax).
+This command will show the minimum and maximum size of the partition (SizeMin and SizeMax).

 ## PARAMETERS